Allied Corporation: Allied Chemical Corporation

 After World War II, Allied began manufacturing other products, including Nylon 6, refrigerants and plastic dinnerware.
-The company name was simplified to reflect this diversification, becoming Allied Chemical Corporation in 1958.
+The company name was simplified to reflect thithumbsAllied Chemical flatware, creamer, coffee cup diversification, becoming Allied Chemical Corporation in 1958.
 It also moved its headquarters to Morristown, New Jersey.

 In 1962, Allied bought Union Texas Natural Gas.
 Allied initially regarded Union as a vertical integration supplier of raw materials for its chemical products.
 However, CEO John T. Connor, secretary of commerce under president Lyndon Johnson, sold many of Allied's unprofitable businesses in the 1970s and invested more heavily in oil and gas exploration.
 By 1979, Union Texas was generating 80% of Allied's revenue.

 Between 1978 and 1979, Allied funded The MacNeil/Lehrer Report on public television.

 Allied Corp.

 As the company sought to further diversify its operations, it was renamed Allied Corporation in 1981.

 Its next acquisition, in 1983, was Bendix Corporation, an aerospace and automotive firm.
 By 1984, Bendix was generating 50% of Allied's income, while oil and gas generated 38%.

 Between 1964 and 1984, the reporting marks used to identify Allied Chemical's rolling stock on the North American railroad network was NLX.

 At one point in 1985, Allied funded Nova on PBS.